DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 ├── scripts
-│   ├── arduino.py  # CLI to install libraries, find ports, compile, and upload Arduino code │   ├── copy_offset.sh  # Bash script to copy the correct PWM offset file to the Thruster Arduino sketchbook │   ├── servo_wrapper.py  # ROS node to publish requests from ROS service calls to a ROS topic ├── src
+│   ├── arduino.py  # CLI to install libraries, find ports, compile, and upload Arduino code │   ├── copy_offset.sh  # Bash script to copy the correct PWM offset file to the Thruster Arduino sketchbook │   ├── copy_tempHumidity.sh  # Bash script to copy the Temp/Humidity sensor functions to the Peripheral Arduino sketchbook │   ├── servo_wrapper.py  # ROS node to publish requests from ROS service calls to a ROS topic ├── src
 │   ├── thrusters.cpp  # ROS node to convert thruster allocations to PWMs